-Lesson Title: Properties of polygons Theme: Geometry ý Lesson Number: M2-L075 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to identify and describe properties of polygons (pentagon to decagon). the board.
-D ntagon in Opening on raw the table in arning on the board.
+Lesson Title: Properties of polygons Theme: Geometry Lesson Number: M2-L075 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils Draw the pent agon in Opening on will be able to identify and describe the board.
+Dra aw the table in properties of polygons (pentagon to Teaching and Lear ning on the board. decagon).